vegesm/first-cc-gcc/README.md

 # first-cc-gcc
 A port of the [earliest C compiler](https://www.bell-labs.com/usr/dmr/www/primevalC.html) to modern GCC.
-The compiler outputs PDP-11 assembly code that can be compiled and run on a PDP-11 emulator.
+The compiler outputs PDP-11 assembly code that can be compiled and run on a PDP-11 emulator (check out [c72](https://github.com/vegesm/c72) if you want x86 code that runs on current Linux).
 The compiler runs only in 32 bit mode as the original code assumes that the pointer size and word size are the same.

 ## Usage
 To compile the compiler and run it simply do: